acsinfo/best_in_place/README.md

 You are done!

-###Rails 3.0 and lower

-Installing *best_in_place* for Rails 3.0 or below is a little bit different, since the master branch is specifically updated for Rails 3.1.
-But don't be scared, you'll be fine!

-Rails 3.0 support will be held in the 0.2.X versions, but we have planned not to continue developing for this version of Rails.
-Nevertheless, you can by implementing what you want and sending us a pull request.

-First, add the gem's 0.2 version in the Gemfile:

-    gem "best_in_place", "~> 0.2.0"

-After that, install and load all the javascripts from the folder **/public/javascripts** in your layouts.
-They have to be in the order:

-* jquery
-* **best_in_place**

-You can automatize this installation by doing

-    rails g best_in_place:setup

-If you want to use jQuery UI datepickers, you should also install and load jquery-ui.js as well as your preferred jquery-ui CSS file and associated assets.

-Finally, as for Rails 3.1, just add a binding to prepare all best in place fields when the document is ready:

-    $(document).ready(function() {
-      /* Activating Best In Place */
-      jQuery(".best_in_place").best_in_place();
-    });

----

 ## Notification

 Sometimes your in-place updates will fail due to validation or for some other reason.
 In such case, you'll want to notify the user somehow. **Best in Place** supports doing so through the best_in_place:error event, and has built-in support for notification via jquery.purr, right out of the box.